Helen Whately: Early life and career

 After leaving school, she taught English in rural Nepal for a year.
-Lightwood read Philosophy, Politics and Economics at Lady Margaret Hall, Oxford, and was a member of debating society the Oxford Union, but she did not have any interest in student politics, later saying that she felt that it "did not seem to be about getting stuff done".
+Lightwood studied Philosophy, Politics and Economics at Lady Margaret Hall, Oxford, and was a member of debating society the Oxford Union, but she did not have any interest in student politics, later saying that she felt that it "did not seem to be about getting stuff done".

-After university, she worked at PricewaterhouseCoopers for two years as a management consultant trainee, before working at AOL, where she was involved in setting up its internet film service.
-After this she worked as a media policy advisor for the then shadow secretary of state for culture, media and sport and Conservative MP Hugo Swire.
-This experience inspired her to pursue a political career.
+After university, she worked at PwC for two years as a management consultant trainee, before working at AOL, where she was involved in setting up its internet film service.
+After this she worked as a media policy advisor for the then Shadow Secretary of State for Culture, Media and Sport and Conservative MP Hugo Swire.
+This experience inspired Whately to pursue a political career.
 In 2008, British society magazine Tatler selected Whately as one of ten young rising stars of the Conservative Party and tipped her as a future health secretary.

-She unsuccessfully contested the 2010 general election in the Kingston and Surbiton constituency for the Conservative Party, losing to the incumbent Liberal Democrat MP Ed Davey by 7,560 votes (13.3%).
 From 2007 to 2015, Whately worked as an engagement manager for the management consultancy firm McKinsey & Company in its healthcare division.